Plays of the Year: JuJu Smith-Schuster breaks off strip attempt to grab a Steelers touchdown

 That left Smith-Schuster wide open for a bullet of a pass from Rudolph as he streaked down the field.

 Although Marlon Humphrey made a play on the ball, Smith-Schuster used his long body to remain on his feet and ramble into the end zone for the Steelers’ first touchdown of the game.
 Fans were anxious to welcome ‘JuJu’ into the end zone crowd to celebrate.

 Later in the divisional match, Rudolph would be forced out due to a hit in the chin area of his facemask by Earl Thomas as he was also being hit from behind.
 Smith-Schuster, who was visibly emotional over the injury to his quarterback was the target of a Devlin Hodges pass during the overtime period that went all wrong, with Humphrey once again making a play on the ball rather than the receiver himself.
 Humphrey was able to punch the ball loose after Smith-Schuster secured the pass, forcing a fumble as the ball remained in the field of play.
 With Hodges unable to secure the ball, the Ravens recovered and were able to win in overtime with a field goal (both teams having had an opportunity to possess the ball).

-A product of the offensive line and extra blocking giving Rudolph time to get the release, the beautiful pass to Smith-Schuster for the score early in the game couldn't quite erase the letdown the team and fans felt as Justin Tucker nailed the game-winner as the Steelers fell to the Ravens in OT by a final score of 26-23.
+A product of the offensive line and extra blocking giving Rudolph time to get the release, the beautiful pass to Smith-Schuster for the score early in the game couldn’t quite erase the letdown the team and fans felt as Justin Tucker nailed the game-winner as the Steelers fell to the Ravens in OT by a final score of 26-23.